andrew/ultimate-awesome/README.md

 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-product-management](https://github.com/dend/awesome-product-management) - 🚀 A curated list of awesome resources for product/program managers to learn and grow.
 - [Awesome-OSINT-For-Everything](https://github.com/Astrosp/Awesome-OSINT-For-Everything) - OSINT tools for Information gathering, Cybersecurity, Reverse searching, bugbounty, trust and safety, red team oprations and more.
+- [Awesome-World-Models](https://github.com/knightnemo/Awesome-World-Models) - A Curated List of Awesome Works in World Modeling, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in World Modeling.
 - [knowledge](https://github.com/f2e-awesome/knowledge) - 文档着重构建一个完整的「前端技术架构图谱」，方便 F2E(Front End Engineering又称FEE、F2E) 学习与进阶。.
 - [awesome-golang-security](https://github.com/guardrailsio/awesome-golang-security) - Awesome Golang Security resources 🕶🔐.
 - [awesome-deepbio](https://github.com/gokceneraslan/awesome-deepbio) - A curated list of awesome deep learning applications in the field of computational biology.